Shuttle-SE/Shuttle-SE.github.io/README.md

 We strive to make traveling fast and convenient while being cost effective and comfortable.

-Shuttle also plans to implement funding and development of companies based in the Space Tech.
+Shuttle also plans to implement funding and development for companies based in the Space Tech.
 Industry.

 # Official Partners